 II.
 GENERAL STATEMENT OF POLICY

-The following procedures and policies regarding the protection and privacy of parents and students are adopted by the school district, pursuant to the requirements of 20 U.S.C. § 1232g, et seq., (Family Educational Rights and Privacy Act (FERPA)) 34 C.F.R.
-Part 99 and consistent with the requirements of the Minnesota Government Data Practices Act, Minnesota Statutes Chapter.
-13, and Minnesota.
-Rules Parts 1205.0100-1205.2000.
+The following procedures and policies regarding the protection and privacy of parents and students are adopted by the school district, pursuant to the requirements of 20 United States Code section 1232g, et seq., (Family Educational Rights and Privacy Act (FERPA)) 34 Code of Federal Regulations part 99 and consistent with the requirements of the Minnesota Government Data Practices Act, Minnesota Statutes chapter 13, and Minnesota Rules parts 1205.0100-1205.2000.

 III.
 DEFINITIONS